 TLTR: Renting a car is pretty straightforward, but what about insurance?
-More often than not, people wonder, “do I need insurance to rent a car?”
-If you’re wondering the same thing, this article is the ultimate answer.
+More often than not, people wonder, “Do I need insurance to rent a car?”
+If that’s you, this article has the answers you need.

 Do I Need Insurance to Rent a Car?

 Imagine you’ve just rented a car.
 The car rental company offers a collision damage waiver (CDW) worth around $30/day, but you have a credit card with insurance on it.

 To get CDW from your credit card, you must:

 - Decline whatever coverage the rental company offers you

 - Pay for the rental car in full with your card